pulp/pulp_gem/staging_docs/user/guides/02-sync.md

 ## 3. Sync repository foo with remote

 Use the remote object to kick off a synchronize task by specifying the repository to sync with.
-You are telling pulp to fetch content from the remote and add to the repository
+You are telling pulp to fetch content from the remote and add to the repository:

 === "run"
     ```bash